Skip to content

 Key Features

-• Flexible Scheduling: Run jobs immediately, after a delay, at a specific time, or via Cron expressions.
+• Scheduling: Run jobs immediately, with a delay, at a specified time, or using Cron expressions (second-level precision supported).

-• Persistence: Built-in SQLite storage ensures scheduled jobs survive application restarts.
+• Storage: Built-in SQLite ensures scheduled jobs persist through application restarts.

-• Concurrency: Support for asyncio, ThreadPoolExecutor, and ProcessPoolExecutor.
+• Concurrency: Supports asyncio, ThreadPoolExecutor, and ProcessPoolExecutor for efficient task handling.

 Comparison